Kinoma/SourceDocumentation/kinoma_documentation_template.md

 In cases where the first column in the Parameter Def style is not wide enough, the indents or tabs are adjusted accordingly in those lists.

-Additional discussion of the macro sometimes follows (in the Normal style), and an example formatted as shown below may also be provided.
+Additional discussion of the macro sometimes follows (in the normal body text style), and an example formatted as shown below may also be provided.

-**Example**
+#####Example
 `/* Include example if applicable. */`

-If this structure needs to be extended for other C API documentation, consider adding Heading 5 heads (such as a “See also” head) to introduce additional types of information.
+If this structure needs to be extended for other C API documentation, consider adding level 5 headings (such as a “See also” heading) to introduce additional types of information.

 ##Glossary
 In any document where reasonable, end with a Glossary section in which each item has the following format.
 (No introductory text is needed, so delete this paragraph in the actual document.)

 #####glossary item (#####)
 > Definition. (>)